Art, ecology and data: a researched-based practice

-Debbie Symons is an Australian contemporary artist whose research-driven practice explores species extinction, ecological systems, and the political and economic structures shaping environmental change.
+Debbie Symons is an Australian contemporary artist and Associate in the School of Art, RMIT University.
+Her research-driven practice explores species extinction, ecological systems, and the political and economic structures shaping environmental change.
 Working across drawing, video, painting and installation, her work investigates the complex relationships between humans and the natural world.

 Central to her work is an interest in how systems, including biological, economic, and cultural, intersect.
 Her projects trace connections between colonial histories, globalisation, and consumer culture, revealing how these forces contribute to the ongoing degradation of ecosystems and the disappearance of non-human species.